 Smartphones are not likely to become obsolete anytime soon, but that doesn’t mean there isn’t a new mobile device taking the world by storm.

-The number of American consumers sporting wearable mobile devices (think smartwatches) is projected to increase by 60% this year.
-What does this mean for marketers in 2017?
+The number of American consumers sporting wearable mobile devices (think smartwatches) is continuing to grow, with the market for wearable devices expected to grow at an annual rate of 23 percent through 2023.
+What does this mean for marketers?
 It means you’ve got a brand new playing field to market to prospects.
 You need to be prepared to produce content to fit the format for this new breed of potential customers.

 3. Produce more niche content.